 Example Chart of Accounts: An Overview

-Here’s an example chart of accounts for Maple Tech Solutions, a small business in the technology sector.
-We’ll use this example to add context as we explain each part of the chart of accounts below.
+Below is an example chart of accounts for Maple Tech Solutions, a small technology business.
+Throughout this guide, we will use this example to add context as we explain each part of the chart of accounts.

 | Account Number | Account Type | Subcategory/ Detail Type / Account Name | Balance |